-Before starting with the apps, I would like to mention that we have used an iPhone as the kid’s device for the explanation of this article, and all the iOS parental control apps mentioned below work without jailbreaking.
-That being said, let’s begin with the apps, shall we!
+Before starting with the apps, I would like to mention that I have used an iPhone as the kid’s device for the explanation of this article, and all the iOS parental control apps mentioned below work without jailbreaking.
+That being said, let’s begin with the iPhone parental monitoring app, shall we?

 Best Free Parental Control Apps For iPhone Without Jailbreak

 Family Link is a parental control monitoring app from Google and it’s completely free to use.
 It helps you to track children’s app activities.
 The parent can disable apps and features which are irrelevant to the children!
 In my case, I didn’t want her to access the camera while using Facebook so I gave the command from my phone which reflected instantly on her iPhone.

 The supervisor can also set restrictions on downloading new apps from the App Store.

 Family Link will provide suggestions of the apps that are approved by the teachers which will be useful in building up the foundation of the child.
 As the app’s recommendations are from teachers, installing them will only benefit the kid.